-This systematic review and meta-analysis published on the BMJ Archives of Disease in Childhood.
-Fetal and Neonatal edition to compare adiposity in infants of diabetic mothers (IDM) and infants of mothers without diabetes (NIDM).
+The aim of the study was provide a systematic review and meta-analysis to compare adiposity in infants of diabetic mothers (IDM) and infants of mothers without diabetes (NIDM).

 The article details are the following:

 - Title: "Diabetes in pregnancy and infant adiposity: systematic review and meta-analysis"

 - Authors: Logan KM, Gale C, Hyde MJ, Santhakumaran S, Modi N

 - Published in: Arch Dis Child Fetal Neonatal Ed.
 2017 Jan;102(1):F65-F72

 The scientific article can be freely downloaded at the following link: click here

 COSMED strives to provide the best service possible with every contact!